siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A1 Isotropy of the Exterior Shell as a Topologically Protected Energy Minimum.md

-Chapter 10 asserts that the exterior curl-flux of a net-chiral toroidal closure is distributed isotropically over large enclosing shells, so that its surface density falls as $1/r^2$.
+Chapter 10 asserts that the exterior curl-flux of a net-chiral toroidal closure is distributed isotropically over large enclosing shells, so that its surface energy density falls as $1/r^2$.
 This appendix proves that claim in three steps.

 1. A non-uniform flux distribution on an enclosing shell creates a restoring force, derived directly from the self-refraction principle of Chapter 7b.